Rainicy/survival/README.md

 isParallelism=true
 # whether penalizing the weight
 l2=false
-# if pernalizing the weight, set the strength, otherwise it is useless.
+# if penalizing the weight, set the strength, otherwise it is useless.
 l2Strength=1

 # the application class name